U.S. flag

 • Prevention of infections 1

-Discussion re prophylactic use of azithromycin or nitazoxanide for all affected individuals for prevention of Crypstosporidium is ongoing.
+Discussion re prophylactic use of azithromycin or nitazoxanide for all affected persons for prevention of Crypstosporidium is ongoing.
 While not standard of care, it should be considered for those living in / traveling to an area w/↑ Cryptosporidium rates.

 Chronic